imtaotao/aidly/README.md

 `isPromise`          | Check if a value is a `PromiseLike`.
 `isPrimitiveValue`   | Check if a value is a primitive value.
 `isEmptyObject`      | Check if an object is empty object.
+`isWhitespace`       | Checks if a character is the whitespace character.
 `isWindow`           | Check if an object is a `window` object.
 `isBase64`           | Check if a string is a valid base64 string.
 `isInBounds`         | Check if a number is within a specified range `(isInBounds([1, 5], 2))`.